Do you have an inquisitive mind, strong analytical and communication skills?

-• Are you interested in investment and keen to work in a fast-paced environment with a specialist research team?
+Are you interested in investments and keen to work in a fast-paced environment with a specialist research team?

-Then our Manager Research Analyst Intern position could be just the role for you.
+Then our Equity Analyst graduate position could be just the role for you.

 • Full involvement in the research process, including preparing for manager meetings (desk based research and creating agendas), attendance at meetings and post meeting discussion and writing notes.

 • Assistance with universe monitoring.
 Working with lead researchers to ensure that strategies have the right priority and are included in the appropriate universe.
 Helping to ensure that the value add numbers capture the highest rated strategies.

 • Screening GIMD (Mercer’s Global Investments Manager Database) to ensure track records are accurate / appropriate.